Khan9/object-detection/README.md

-	- To run other video, copy the video in the same directory where yolo_video.py located and change video_path fieled with that video name in yolo.py file on line 173.
+	- To run other video, copy the video in the same directory where yolo_video.py located and change video_path field with that video name in yolo.py file on line 173.

  	- run yolo_video.py

 press Q to quit